lzurbriggen/terrific-micro-integration-wordpress/README.md

 ------
 You can disable caching by setting the DEV-variable in the index.php in the terrific folder to true.
 The $nocache variable you may stumble across is used by terrific-micro to cache less/scss results, so you shouldn't have to change this.

+As an administrator, you can flush the cache by clicking the button in the administration bar when you're logged in.